maoyuans/chronicles-of-terre/homebrew/Feats.md

 - When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a light firearm you are holding.
 - Once per turn, you can draw one weapon as a free action instead of an item interaction.

+## Sharpshooter (Variant)

+*This variant replaces the original version of Sharpshooter.*

+You have mastered ranged weapons and can make shots that easily find weakspots on the enemy.
+You gain the following benefits:
+- Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
+- Your ranged weapon attacks ignore half cover and three-quarters cover.
+- Your ranged weapon attacks with advantage have -1 to critical range.

 ## Shield Breaker

 Your skill in the martial arts has focused on overwhelming the heavy armor of your foes.
 You gain the following benefits:
-- As a bonus action, you can enhance one of the attacks you are about to make this turn.
+- As a bonus action, you can enhance one of the melee weapon attacks you are about to make this turn.
 If the enchanced attack hits, the target has their AC lowered by 2 until the end of your next turn.
 Subsequent hits enhanced by this feat refreshes the duration instead of lowering the AC.
 - When you score a critical hit to a creature wielding a Shield, you can remove their shield's bonus to AC temporarily until the end of your next turn.